-Significant ownership of GoI and support extended by Government- NHPC, with a GoI ownership of 67.40%, is the largest hydropower company in the country and a Mini Ratna Category I public sector undertaking (PSU).
-The company has an installed capacity of 5,551 MW on a standalone basis (including 50-MW solar and 50-MW wind power capacity) and 7,144 MW (including 1,593 MW from its subsidiaries) on a consolidated basis.
-It plays an important role in implementing the GoI's planned capacity addition in the hydel power sector.
-The strategic importance of NHPC is also evident from the long-term loans extended by the GoI at concessional rates for some of its hydropower projects in Jammu and Kashmir (J&K).
+Significant ownership of Gol and support extended by Government - NHPC, with a Gol ownership of 67.40%, is the largest hydropower company in the country and a Navratna entity (upgraded from Mini Ratna Category I public sector undertaking in August 2024).
+On a consolidated basis, the company has an operational portfolio of 8,140 MW as of April 2025, comprising 7,771 MW of hydro and 369 MW of solar and wind assets spread across 30 power stations (contributing to 16% of India's installed hydro capacity as on March 31, 2025).
+The company also has a sizeable under-construction portfolio of 9,897 MW, which includes 8,514 MW of hydro and 1,383 MW of solar capacity, being implemented both directly and through subsidiaries.
+It plays an important role in implementing the Gol's planned capacity addition in the hydel power sector.
+The strategic importance of NHPC is also evident from the long-term loans extended by the Gol at concessional rates for some of its hydropower projects in Jammu and Kashmir (J&K).